dra5/youtube-transcript-extractor/README.md

     ```
     streamlit
     youtube-transcript-api
+    google-generativeai
     ```

+4.  **Get your Gemini API Key**:
+    You will need a Gemini API key to use the text organization feature.
+You can get one from [Google AI Studio](https://aistudio.google.com/).

-4.  **Run the Streamlit app**:
+5.  **Run the Streamlit app**:
     ```bash
-    streamlit run youtube_transcript_app.py
+    streamlit run app.py
     ```

 ## 🚀 Deployment (e.g., Streamlit Cloud)

 This app can be easily deployed to platforms like Streamlit Cloud.
-Ensure all necessary files (`youtube_transcript_app.py`, `requirements.txt`) are pushed to your GitHub repository.
+Ensure all necessary files (`app.py`, `requirements.txt`) are pushed to your GitHub repository.
+You will also need to configure your Gemini API key as a secret in your Streamlit Cloud settings.

 ## 🤝 Contributing